Red X iconGreen tick iconYellow tick icon

 An introduction to the theory and practice of histotechnology, cytology and diagnostic electron microscopy.

-Histology is the microscopic study of normal tissue.
-Histopathology is the discipline concerned with producing accurate diagnostic information from patient tissue samples.
-Diseases such as infection, inflammation and cancer are recognised by typical microscopic changes in tissues.
-Histotechnique is the technical procedure used to preserve cells and tissue as close as possible to their living state so that they can be visualised under a microscope.
-The study of structure, function and chemistry of cells is known as Cytology.
-It is a branch of biology that deals directly with the structural and functional organisation of cells.
-Cytopathology studies the microscopic appearance of cells, especially for the diagnosis of abnormalities and malignancies.
+Histopathology is the discipline concerned with producing accurate diagnostic information from patient tissue samples using a variety of techniques.
+Common diagnoses in histopathology include cancer, inflammatory conditions and infections.
+These are recognised using staining techniques combined with microscopic analyses and increasingly accompany results from the molecular diagnostic laboratory.
+Histology is the procedure used to preserve and analyse tissue as close as possible to their living state so that they can be visualised under a microscope.
+Cytopathology is the discipline concerned with the microscopic appearance of cells, especially for the diagnosis of abnormalities and malignancies.
+Cytology directly investigates the structural and functional organisation of cells and includes staining and molecular techniques.

 Paper title Elements of Histotechnology